Status: Disk space and Hard Drive Status

 The B300 uses a Redundant Array of Independent Disks to back up your data.
 RAID 6 is used to allow the appliance to lose up to 2 of its 4 drives without any data loss.
 In the event of a failure, remove the corrupted drive and contact Bomgar for a return maintenance authorization and repair or replacement drive.
 When you replace the damaged drive, the appliance automatically rebuilds the RAID using the new drive.
 You do not need to power off the appliance when replacing drives.

 The B400 has two sets of logical Redundant Array of Independent Disks (RAID) disks.
 This RAID configuration includes eight physical disk drives configured into two logical RAID drives: A RAID 1 configuration that is logical disk 0, and a RAID 6 configuration that is logical disk 1.

-If one of the RAID 1 or RAID 6 physical drives fails, no performance impact or data loss will occur.
-However, second drive failure in the RAID 6 configuration will degrade performance, although it will not cause data loss.
+If one of the RAID 1 or RAID 6 physical drives fails, no performance impact or data loss occurs.
+However, second drive failure in the RAID 6 configuration degrades performance, although it does not cause data loss.